 Of course, the results sometimes still need to be debated.
 Even if land-use characterisation factors are “localised”, the factor itself is still the same for each region.
 But at least it is possible to localise where the main impact arises.
 That is, if the localised data are included in your LCI database.

 As you can see, the effort is substantial.
 Even though the information obtained is still uncertain, I think it is worth the effort.
 These results allow companies to think beyond their usual scope and borders, as the main causes of biodiversity degradation don’t always occur within their traditional impact assessment boundaries.
 Land use for industrial processes can be quite far down the supply chain, for instance.

 Casting A Wider Net To Find Impacts On Biodiversity

 When you focus an assessment on biodiversity damage, important new insights arise.
 Indicators such as land use and water scarcity have a bigger contribution to the overall impact than in regular LCAs.
 What’s more, such an assessment can reveal impact from supply chain elements that are much more remote than you find in traditional assessments, thus helping companies to become better aware of their position within the global ecosystem.

-However, as important as biodiversity assessment is for the sustainability of human activities, the tools are not quite there yet to do a truly reliable assessment.
-I hope that database editors and methods developers will take these impacts into more consideration soon.
-In the meantime, please contact me if you or your company need to assess biodiversity damage.
+However, as important as biodiversity assessment is for the sustainability of human activities, the development of the tools needed to do a truly reliable assessment still 'work in progress'.
+Lastly, I contributed to the development of a web-based tool for measuring and visualising the biodiversity impacts of global supply chains, on request of the Dutch Platform for Biodiversity, Ecosystems and Economy ( Platform BEE).
+Please contact me if you or your company need to assess biodiversity damage.
 I would be happy to work with you on this.